 It happened before that a person, who seeks to “hack” the process, is mocked for their innovative spirit.
 People make fun of them.
 Don’t they understand the benefit of the potential automation of a task?
 Do they not believe a machine can match them?
-Perhaps they don’t trust the implementation and the ability of the person trying to speed up the whole work activity?
+Perhaps they don’t trust the implementation and the ability of the person trying to speed up the whole work activity.

 It’s unknown.
 Perhaps it’s a subtle fear of being replaced by a machine, that leads such people to try to discourage the “hacker” from working on task automation.
-Many junior employees might feel so heavily discouraged that they’d drop the effort silently or report their line manager, that automation was not possible.
+Many junior employees might feel so heavily discouraged that they’d drop the effort silently or report to their line manager, that automation was not possible.
 Don’t let them get to you.
 Keep doing what you feel is right.
 Talk about what is possible and what is not for transparency to all involved parties.

-If you’re managing staff in any way and identify people with the know-how and the passion for optimizing the way you run your operations, you should make sure they are aware of your backing.
-They need to feel your support over discouragement of colleagues.
+If you’re managing staff in any way and identify people with the know-how and passion for optimizing the way you run your operations, you should make sure they are aware of your backing.
+They need to feel your support over the discouragement of colleagues.
 Support them and they will become a great asset to the team and organization.

 You can automate your work too

 I know many automation activities are server-based or programs that run code in a way.
 Yet, there are some tools anyone can use, even if they don’t have a background in coding or hacking computer environments in that depth.